jolynch/website/content/drafts/there_has_been_inflation.md

    printing money and handing it directly to certain people.
 Taxes remove money from the system, spending creates it.

-Under this insight the past decade of loose money but [low inflation](https://fred.stlouisfed.org/graph/?g=EqRD) in the consumer price index ([CPI](https://www.bls.gov/cpi/)) makes sense if that money supply did not primarily flow to most consumers who buy most goods.
+Under this insight the past decade of loose monetary policy but [low inflation](https://fred.stlouisfed.org/graph/?g=EqRD) in the consumer price index ([CPI](https://www.bls.gov/cpi/)) makes sense if that money supply did not primarily flow to most consumers who buy most goods.